 Fitch will receive monthly investor reports detailing the performance of the portfolio.
 These will provide the basis for the agency's surveillance of the transaction's performance against basecase expectations and the performance of the industry as a whole.
-Where appropriate, the agency may ask to monitor further data from the originator or the servicer.
-The ratings of the transaction will be reviewed by a committee at least once every 12 months, or when considered appropriate (e.g. if there is a deterioration in performance, an industry-wide development, or a change at the originators or the servicer that may influence the transaction).
+Where appropriate, we may ask to monitor further data from the originator or the servicer.
+The ratings of the transaction will be reviewed by a committee at least once every 12 months, or when considered appropriate Not for redistribution